 When parents decide it is no longer in their interests or the interests of their child to live together and separate, it is likely that there will be some conflict as everyone comes to terms with what has happened and develops a different way of being with each other.
 For most people, this conflict will usually reduce in intensity and frequency as they resolve their feelings about what happened.
 However, in some cases, the conflict between parents can be intense from the outset and not reduce over time.

 The role of your Family Court Adviser (FCA) in these circumstances is to understand the impact of parents’ unresolved conflict on the welfare of their child.
 This will inform your FCA’s advice and recommendations to the court about suitable arrangements for them and also options for intervention and support to resolve that ongoing conflict that is harmful to children.

 What is harmful conflict?

-The Cafcass Child Impact Assessment Framework has been developed to help our Family Court Advisers (FCAs) identify how children are experiencing parental separation and to assess the impact of different case factors on them, including harmful conflict.
+The Cafcass Child Impact Assessment Framework has been developed to help your FCA to identify how children are experiencing parental separation and to assess the impact of the situation on them, including harmful conflict.